Diane-4P/family-favourites/README.md

 The copyright has the icon with a date and site name, with rights reserved.
 There are also social media icons which link to the home pages of Facebook, Twitter and Instagram.
 It also includes a envelope icon with a link to the contact page, if a user wants to contact via email.
 When a user hovers over the links the curser changes to a hand.

 The contact us gives details of address and phone number.
-There is also two action buttons of __Contact Us__ and __Book Now__.
+There is also two call to action buttons of __Contact Us__ and __Book Now__.
 When you hover over the buttons they pale in colour, an underline appears and the curser changes to a hand.
 When the contact us button is clicked then the user is taken to the __Contact Us page__. when the book now button is clicked then if the user is logged in the user will go to the book a table page and if the user is not logged in then the user will go to the register or login page.

 Also, in the footer there are the opening times of the restaurant and serving times of the meals at the restaurant, so that the user is well informed.